-- 1. Students interested in a technical program are encouraged to make an appointment for a tour of their program of interest with -STC staff. - 2.
+- 1. Students interested in a technical program are encouraged toshould make an appointment for a tour of their Program program of interest with STC staff. - 2.
 Students will need to submit all requested paperwork, including transcripts and/or diplomas, proof of Florida residency for in-state tuition rates (Two forms of identification are required) at orientation. - 3.
-Submit the applicable tuition and fees and/or FASFA information. - Students needing financial assistance can contact the Administrative office who will direct students to agency funding sources. - Students must take the CASAS exam unless a basic skills exit requirement exemption exists.
-The exam is administered by STC Staff_a and an appointment will be made for you within six weeks of class start date.
+Submit the applicable tuition and fees and/or FASFA information. - 4.
+Students needing financial assistance can contact the Administrative office who will direct students to agency funding sources. - 5.
+Students must take the TABE (Test for Adult Basic Education) CASAS exam unless a basic skills exit requirement exemption exists.
+The exam is administered by STC Staff and an appointment will be made for you within six weeks of class start date.